-- VI.1.4.(a) Be responsible for the upkeep of information regarding the GRO through facilitating the maintenance of the GRO website, Facebook page, and other online sources of information. - VI.1.4.(b) Promote the GRO through written, online, and print media to encourage and strengthen GRO support and recognition on campus. - VI.1.4.(c) Be paid for no more than 50 hours per academic year.
+- V.1.4.(a) Be responsible for the upkeep of information regarding the GRO through facilitating the maintenance of the GRO website, Facebook page, and other online sources of information. - V.1.4.(b) Promote the GRO through written, online, and print media to encourage and strengthen GRO support and recognition on campus. - V.1.4.(c) Receive a fellowship for up to and no more than \$700.00 per term (summer-fall, spring).

-Section VI.1.5.
-The Welcome and Guide Chair
+Section V.1.5.
+The Health and Wellness Chair

-The Welcome and Guide Chair of the GRO shall:
+The Health and Wellness Chair of the GRO shall: